Junior School Pastoral Care

 On weekdays, pupils must arrive at school in time for registration at 8.30am, although school is open for arrivals from 8.00am when staff start their duties in the playground.
 Many children enjoy arriving early to allow them to socialise before the start of lessons.

 During the morning, there are three lessons of 55 minutes, with a 25 minute break at 10.55am.
 Day pupils are allowed to bring a small, healthy snack (ideally fruit or cheese) for mid-morning break, and the same is provided for boarders.

 Healthy lunch choices are available in the dining hall from 12.15pm.
 There is always a varied vegetarian option and our award-winning caterers Holroyd Howe, winners of the Healthy Eating Champion Catey Award 2018, are able to meet all dietary requirements.
 A lunch supervisor and the Junior School Matron supervise children in Forms 3-5 while Forms 6-8 eat under the general supervision of the teaching staff.
 All the staff share the dining hall with the children where there is an emphasis on good table manners.
 The lunch break lasts for an hour and five minutes and there is time for play, independent study or club activity before afternoon lessons.

 The afternoon programme includes two (Lower School) or three (Upper School) academic or games lessons.
 Lesson times vary depending on year group.
-Please click here for a full matrix of the school day.

 Late Stay, a supervised homework session separated into Upper and Lower School pupil groups, runs at the end of the school day until 5.30pm.
 There is no additional charge for this.